px/1934/README.md

 An ideal called "NETWORK NEUTRALITY" is thought up.

-Companies currently communicate with each other and the United States Government at high-speed using the United States Postal Service via Morse Code output with a popular Comic Sans font on 85 bright white 8.5" x 11" sized paper.
+The FCC dictates that individuals and companies must communicate with each other and the United States Government at high-speed using the United States Postal Service via standarized Morse Code output with a popular Comic Sans font on 85 bright white 8.5" x 11" sized paper.

 Some people choose to illegally connect personal computers together, forming ad-hoc networks through the airwaves and strung along the same electric poles provided by the electric monopoly, sharing information at the speed of electromagnetism.